-Under each goal we have identified a number of population health outcomes indicators which will provide insight into how well our health system is performing over time.
+Under each goal we have identified a number of population health outcomes measures that are important to our stakeholders and, over time, will provide insight into how well our health system is performing.
+These outcome measures are set out in detail in our Statement of Intent and reported annually in our Annual Report.